- Alfred Mendoza

 Thermal Imaging vs Night Vision

-Thermal imaging and night vision scopes have something in common: they are both used at night.
+Thermal imaging and night vision scopes have something in common: they can both be used to “see” your environment at night.
 However, they vary in many other aspects.

-Thermal imaging uses heat radiation to detect a target, and it does not require any ambient of light.
-Thermal imaging also has a longer reach and can be used even in daylight, but a night vision scope isn’t ideal in the same condition.
-You’ll also need to check if it’s legal to use thermal scopes in your state.
+Thermal imaging uses heat radiation to detect a target, and requires no ambient of light.
+Thermal imaging also has a longer reach and can be used even in daylight.
+You’ll also want to check if it’s legal to use thermal scopes in your state.

 and the #1 Thermal Scope Under $2000 is...

-According to our experts’ verdict for the best thermal scopes under 2000, we have the Pulsar Digisight Ultra N455 as the top option.
+According to our experts’ verdict for the best thermal scopes under $2000, the ATN ThOR 4 384 1.25-5x takes the top spot.
 This thermal scope has a simple design but it has a pretty good range and a quality resolution to back it up.

 Our #1 Recommendation